pharringtonp19/ltp/notes/vocab.md

-- precedence and fixity of an
+- precedence and fixity of an operator
-operator
+- generalized algebraic datatypes
+- type families
+- kind polymorphism
+- promoted datatypes